NickyBoy89/java2go/README.md

 It does this in three intermediary steps:

-* Files are taken in through passing in either a file or directory to the `java2go` binary, and all non-java files are ignored
+* Files are taken in through parsing in either a file or directory to the `java2go` binary, and all non-java files are ignored

-* Files are parsed from java into JSON in the parsing package
+* Files are parsed from java into JSON in the `parsing` package

-* Files are parsed from json to Golang in the golang package and written to the output directory
+* Files are parsed from json to Golang in the `golang` package and written to the output directory

 ## Usage